toss/slash/packages/react/react/src/hooks/useLazyImage.en.md

     /**
      * Margin can be used to expand or contract the scope of the root element.
+     * This value only works if you specify the root element; it doesn't work if root is null.
      * type: string
      * optional
      */